Al-Jammasin al-Sharqi

 Al-Jammasin al-Sharqi was a Palestinian Arab village in the Jaffa Subdistrict.
 It was depopulated during the 1948 Palestine War on March 17, 1948.
 It was located 9 km northeast of Jaffa.

+Etymology

+The name refers to the Jammasin tribe, a plural form of the Arabic word "jammas", meaning a water buffalo grower.
+Al-Sharqi is an adjective which means "the eastern", pertaining to the eastern part of the tribe.